unfiltered/unfiltered/docs/06/b.markdown

 unfiltered.jetty.Http.anylocal.filter(intEcho).run()
 ```

+> The `&` extractor matches when the extractor to its left and right
-> Note the use of the `&` extractor to require multiple parameters.
+  match, in this case to require multiple parameters.